-New Zealand will implement the 1090 MHz extended squitter (ES) ADS-B surveillance system.
+New Zealand is implementing the 1090 MHz extended squitter (ES) ADS-B surveillance system.
 No other system is proposed to be approved for use in this country.

 Squitter refers to the way data is transmitted by a Mode S transponder.
-Extended squitter refers to the extra data required to transmit the information required for ADS-B.
+ES refers to the extra data required to transmit the information required for ADS-B.